 The World Federation of Science Journalists (WFSJ) was founded in November 2002 at the 3rd World Conference of Science Journalists in São José dos Campos (Brazil) where Canadian science writer and broadcaster Véronique Morin was elected the first president.

-On 18th April 2007, during the 5th World Conference of Science Journalists held in Melbourne (Australia), BBC science journalist Pallab Ghosh became the third President.
+On 18 April 2007, during the 5th World Conference of Science Journalists held in Melbourne (Australia), BBC science journalist Pallab Ghosh became the third president.

-And Mr. Curtis Brainard was confirmed as president in June 2015 during the 9th World Conference of Science Journalists in Seoul (South-Korea).
+Curtis Brainard was confirmed as president in June 2015 during the 9th World Conference of Science Journalists in Seoul (Republic of Korea).

-The previous president, Mr. Mohammed Yahia, was elected at the 10th World Conference (WCSJ2017) in San Francisco (USA) and was in office for two years.
+Mohammed Yahia was elected at the 10th World Conference (WCSJ2017) in San Francisco (USA) and was in office for two years.

-The new president, Ms Milica Momcilovic, was elected for a two-year term at the 11th World Conference (WCSJ2019) in Lausanne (Switzerland).
+The current president, Milica Momčilović, was elected at the 11th World Conference (WCSJ2019) in Lausanne (Switzerland).

-The Federation is governed by a nine-member international board with representation from Africa, Asia, Europe, and the Americas.
-Meet the Board Members here.
+The WFSJ is governed by a nine-member international body with representation from Africa, Asia, Europe, and the Americas.
+Meet the Board members here.